 Given the uniqueness of Integrative Science and its breadth of relevancy, we frequently are called to explain the Integrative Science vision to bring together scientific knowledges and ways of knowing from Indigenous and Western worldviews to many and diverse audiences (see IISH website).
-We have found that a second commissioned painting (Fig. 6) by Basma Kavanagh helps readily convey the understanding that "only when knowledge is conditioned by respect can it be truly shared" (in Mi'kmaq: "Ta'n tujiw kjijitaqn tela'tasik kepne'ktn ketloqo kisiktpi'tasitew") (Mi'kmawey 1997).
-Ms. Kavanagh's painting depicts a sacred fire beside which two people are kneeling, one directly across from the other.
+We have found that a second commissioned painting (Figure 10.6) by Basma Kavanagh helps readily convey the understanding that "only when knowledge is conditioned by respect can it be truly shared" (in Mi'kmaq: "Ta'n tujiw kjijitaqn tela'tasik kepne'ktn ketloqo kisiktpi'tasitew") (Mi'kmawey 1997).
+Ms Kavanagh's painting depicts a sacred fire beside which two people are kneeling, one directly across from the other.
 Kneeling places a person in a position that offers and invites trust because it is a position of extreme vulnerability.
-Trust, in turn, enables sharing and co-learning of deep level thoughts about actions, values, and knowledges.
+Trust, in turn, enables sharing and co-learning of deep-level thoughts about actions, values, and knowledges.

 Through these mindful intentions, the two spheres of the respective worldviews of Indigenous and Western sciences are brought together to generate an expanding ground of common understanding and a deepening respect for differences.
-The whole of this effort may be seen as being held in the talons of Eagle, a spiritual messenger of great traditional significance for many Aboriginal peoples, and a guide for the journey of Integrative Science.
-We note that the "-ive" in "integrative" helpfully indicates the on-going

-(indeed, never-ending) nature of this co-learning journey and our mindful (indeed, spiritual) intent to talk and walk together in mutual respect to develop a living knowledge of collaboration for the 21st Century.
+The whole of this effort may be seen as being held in the talons of Eagle, a spiritual messenger of great traditional significance for many Aboriginal peoples and a guide for the journey of Integrative Science.
+We note that the "-ive" in "integrative" helpfully indicates the ongoing (indeed, never-ending) nature of this co-learning journey and our mindful (indeed, spiritual) intent to talk and walk together in mutual respect to develop a living knowledge of collaboration for the twenty-first century.
 In this sense one might think of two great rivers coming together - though they are a combined flow, their water molecules come from different watershed sources and although these same molecules freely and readily intermix, one molecule does not merge into another.

-Given escalating needs and desires for multi-cultural collaborations in community settings, we wish to emphasize that Integrative Science has always considered mindful attention to the role of human consciousness as a fundamental part of our co-learning journey.
-This is a contributing reason to why the word integrative was originally chosen and why "Sense of Place, Emergence, and Participation" was the title given many years ago to one of the entry level courses in the new Integrative Science post-secondary degree program.
-As Iwama et al. (2009) point out, citing "A Dictionary of Prefixes, Suffixes, and Combining Forms", (2002): "the three letters, -ive, introduce the idea of action, of tending toward a state, especially in a regular or lasting way".
-Further, with respect to consciousness and cognition, Maturana and Varela (1987) wrote "The tree of knowledge; the biological roots of human understanding", a publication solicited by the Organization of American States as it sought ways to address the many difficulties confronted in social communication and knowledge transfer.
-These authors view human cognition as an on-going bringing forth of a world through the process of living itself (i.e. NOT cognition as a representation of the world "out there"), a view compatible with Aboriginal knowledge given the understanding that consciousness, spirituality, interconnectiveness, and interdependence are at the heart of Indigenous epistemology.
-This understanding is evidenced in the statement about Aboriginal epistemology by Ermine (1999, p.
-108) that we pointed to earlier.
-Ermine (EEAH Dialogue Circle 2007, p.
-4) further indicates that "ancestral knowledge contained the awareness that everything is energy, that everything is interconnected and that everything possesses consciousness."
+Given escalating needs and desires for multicultural collaborations in community settings, we wish to emphasize that Integrative Science has always considered mindful attention to the role of human consciousness as a fundamental part of our co-learning journey.
+This is a contributing reason to why the word integrative was originally chosen and why "Sense of Place, Emergence and Participation" was the title given many years ago to one of the entry-level courses in the new Integrative Science post-secondary degree program.
+As Iwama et al. (2009) point out, citing Webster's Third International English Dictionary: "the three letters, -ive, introduce the idea of action, of tending toward a state, especially in a regular or lasting way."
+Further, with respect to consciousness and cognition, Maturana and Varela (1987) wrote The Tree of Knowledge; The Biological Roots of Human Understanding, a publication solicited by the Organization of American States as it sought ways to address the many difficulties confronted in social communication and knowledge transfer.
+These authors view human cognition as an ongoing bringing-forth of a world through the process of living itself (i.e. not cognition as a representation of the world "out there"), a view compatible with Aboriginal knowledge given the understanding that consciousness, spirituality, interconnectiveness, and interdependence are at the heart of Indigenous epistemology.
+This understanding is evidenced in the statement about Aboriginal epistemology by Ermine (1999, 108) that we pointed to earlier.
+Ermine (EEAH Dialogue Circle 2007, 4)